guardrails-ai/guardrails/docs/concepts/guard.md

 ```

 ### parse
-If you would rather call the LLM yourself, at at least make the first call yourself, you can use `Guard.parse` to apply your RAIL specification to the LLM output as a post process.
+If you would rather call the LLM yourself, or at least make the first call yourself, you can use `Guard.parse` to apply your RAIL specification to the LLM output as a post process.
 You can also allow Guardrails to make re-asks to the LLM by specifying the `num_reasks` argument, or keep it purely as a post-processor by setting it to zero.
 Unlike `__call__`, `Guard.parse` only returns the validated output.

 Calling `Guard.parse` with reasks:
 ```py